-Elbit Systems and certain Israeli subsidiaries receive grants (mainly royalty-bearing) from the Israeli Innovation Authority in the Ministry of Economy and Industry (formerly the Office of Chief Scientist's) and from other sources for the purpose of partially funding approved research and development projects.
-The grants are not to be repaid, but instead Elbit Systems and certain Israeli subsidiaries are obliged to pay royalties as a percentage of future sales if and when sales from the funded projects are generated.
+Elbit Systems and certain Israeli subsidiaries receive grants (mainly royalty-bearing) from the Israeli Innovation Authority of the Ministry of Economy and Industry (formerly the Office of Chief Scientist's) and from other sources for the purpose of partially funding approved research and development projects.
+The grants are not to be repaid, but instead Elbit Systems and certain Israeli subsidiaries are required to pay royalties as a percentage of future sales if and when sales from the funded projects are generated.
 These grants are recognized as a deduction from research and development costs at the time the applicable entity is entitled to such grants on the basis of the research and development costs incurred.
-Since the payment of royalties is not probable when the grants are received, the Company records a liability in the amount of the estimated royalties for each individual contract, when the related revenues are recognized, as part of COR.
-For more information regarding such royalties' commitments see Note 20(A).
+Since the payment of royalties is not probable when the grants are recognized, as part of COR.
+For more information regarding such royalty commitments see Note 20(A).
 For more information regarding grants and participation received, see Note 23.